protocol/web3-dev-team/proposals/17-educate-ipfs-filecoin-intersection.md

 Share questions internally, giving people a place to anonymously ask questions that they or their users have.
 What are the common misconceptions about Filecoin and IPFS?
 What interoperability is planned but not yet realized (eg retrieval using IPFS CIDs?)?

 Share knowledge internally.
 Have the folks who actually know the answers plan an All Hands preso.
 Have the people who specialize in beginner-friendly content proof it and ask for clarification as it's developed.
 Use language that doesn't require an engineering background.
 Present at an All Hands.
 Follow up with a ProtoSchool quiz?

-The questions asked by our team and answers provided (minus PL-private info) could provide a starting point to incubate a public-facing FAQ without having to do a bunch of initial surveying and testing: we can then use the testing to iterate on the questions raised internally *as well as* add new ones from the public.
+The questions asked by our team and answers provided could provide a starting point to incubate a public-facing FAQ without having to do a bunch of initial surveying and testing: we can then use the testing to iterate on the questions raised internally *as well as* add new ones from the public.

 **Step 2: Prioritize engineering issues to unblock interop**